filipdjukic96/VD_projekat/README.md

-Project realized as part of a elective subject Web Design during third year of bachelor studies
+Project realized as part of an elective subject Web Design during third year of bachelor studies